tensorflow/tfjs-models/pose-detection/demos/README.md

 ## Live Camera Demo
 This demo uses your camera to get live stream and tracks your poses in real-time.
-You can change different models, runtimes and backends to see the difference.
+You can try out different models, runtimes and backends to see the difference.
 It works on laptops, iPhones and android phones.

 [MoveNet model entry](https://storage.googleapis.com/tfjs-models/demos/pose-detection/index.html?model=movenet)